jfrog/log-analytics-splunk/CONTRIBUTING.md

 Before we can accept your contribution, process your GitHub pull requests, and thank you full-heartedly, we request that you will fill out and submit JFrog's Contributor License Agreement (CLA).

-[Click here](https://secure.echosign.com/public/hostedForm?formid=5IYKLZ2RXB543N) to submit the JFrog CLA.
+[Click here](https://gist.github.com/jfrog-ecosystem/7d4fbeaac18edbd3cfc38831125acbb3) to view the JFrog CLA.

+Please comment in your pull request to mark your acceptance for now until CLA assistant is fixed.

+"I have read the CLA Document and I hereby sign the CLA"

 This should only take a minute to complete and is a one-time process.

 *Thanks for Your Contribution to the Community!* :-)